theaenache/theaenache/README.md

 <h1>Welcome to my page!</h1>

-I'm <b>Thea Enache</b>, a Public Health, Computer Science, and Statistics student from 🇷🇴 & 🇺🇸, currently living & studying in 🇺🇸<b>San Diego, CA<b>.
+I'm <b>Thea Enache</b>, a Public Health, Computer Science, and Statistics student from 🇷🇴 & 🇺🇸, currently living & studying in 🇺🇸 <b>San Diego, CA<b>.

-I extremely interdisciplinary interests, but I currently work in epidemiology, ML for health, data science for clinical trials, and data-driven public health tools.
+I have extremely interdisciplinary interests, but I currently work in epidemiology, ML for health, data science for clinical trials, and data-driven public health tools.

 ## Things I code with